melnikkk/grounding-rag-applications-workshop/lab-sheets/6-rag-integration.md

 // Initialise LLM and prompt
 const template = `You are a helpful movie trivial assistant that loves to recommend movies to people.
       Check your knowledge base before answering any questions.
-      If no relevant information is found in the tool calls, respond, "I don't know, sorry!"
+      If no relevant information is found in the context, respond, "I don't know, sorry!"

       Please use the below context in your answer:
       <context>